Herin History, Family Crest & Coats of Arms

 Early Notables of the Herin family (pre 1700)

-More information is included under the topic Early Herin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Herin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Herin family to Ireland